-Sleeve silhouettes keeps on changing and evolving over a period of time.
-Sleeve Changes silhouette of a Garments and produce new types of fashion styles.
+A Sleeve silhouettes were keeps on changing and evolving over a period of time.
+A Sleeve Changes the silhouette of a Garments and it produce new types of fashion styles.

 There are Two major classifications of sleeves:

 - Set in sleeve – a sleeve sewn into a shoulder seam or armhole as opposed to neck seam.

 - Raglan Sleeve – Where sleeve is part of the entire bodice